Outlier detection in network revenue management: Method

 \section{Method}

-In transportation networks, certain legs share common outliers, as a common set of passengers traverses them.
+Several network products may rely on common resources when demand concerns multiple legs at once -- in the transport example, even passengers that booked different itineraries often have to traverse the same legs.
+Therefore, specific legs share common outliers, as, for example, a sudden increase in demand from passengers travelling from one end of the network to attend an event at the other end would increase demand for each of the in-between legs.
+Neither considering each leg independently, nor jointly considering the whole network, will create the best results when the network spans multiple regions that differ strongly in demand -- see Section \ref{sec:outlier_results} and Appendix \ref{app:subset_itin_outliers}.
 This raises the question of which legs to consider jointly for outlier detection.

-Neither considering each leg independently, nor jointly considering the network as a whole will create the best results when a network spans multiple regions that differ strongly in expected demand.
-Therefore, we propose to first \emph{cluster} legs such that (i) legs in the same cluster share common outliers and can be considered jointly for outlier detection, and (ii) legs in different clusters experience independent demand outliers and can be considered separately.
-Subsequently, we suggest a method for aggregating booking information within a cluster of similar legs, and then ranking identified outliers by \emph{severity} rather than simply providing a binary classification.
+To find an answer, in Section \ref{sec:clustering}, we adapt a method by \cite{Zahn1971} to \emph{cluster} legs such that (i) legs in the same cluster share demand and can be considered jointly for outlier detection, and (ii) legs in different clusters experience distinct demand and should be considered separately.
+Subsequently, in Section \ref{sec:network_outliers}, we suggest a method for analysing bookings within one such cluster.
+Based on this, we propose a method to rank departures by the severity of identified outliers.